-All respiratory therapy assessment visit services for ventilator-dependent patients require a service authorization and a plan of care approved by a qualified health care provider.
-The assessment visit includes servicing of the equipment to assure that the equipment is safe, operating properly, and meets the patient's needs under the plan of care.
+All respiratory therapy assessment visit services for ventilator-dependent patients require a service authorization.
+A plan of care is required and must be maintained on file with the physician's prescription that supports the plan of care.
+The assessment visit includes servicing of the equipment to assure that the equipment is safe, operating properly, and meets patient's needs under the established plan of care.